sensei-hacker/inavwiki/iNavFlight-Missions.md

 * KML, KMZ files
 * Plain, simple CSV files

-Please see [impload's wiki user guide](https://github.com/stronnag/impload/wiki/impload-User-Guide) for more information and CSV format
+Please see [impload's wiki user guide](https://github.com/stronnag/impload/wiki/impload-User-Guide) for more information and CSV format.

 [mwp](https://github.com/stronnag/mwptools) can be run in a virtual machine on MS Windows and OSX / macOS, using virtualisation tools such as VirtualBox and Parallels.